What’s on the MCAT?

 Biological and Biochemical Foundations of Living Systems

-This is a 95-minute long multiple-choice section that has a mix of passage-based and discrete questions.
-You will be tested on exactly what the title of this section suggests: living systems.
+This 95-minute section has a mix of passage-based and discrete questions.
+You will be tested on exactly what the title of this section suggests: Living systems.

-There will be 59 (both discrete and passage-based) questions in total broken down as:
+There will be 59 (both discrete and passage-based) questions in total, divided as:

 • 25% Basic (or “first semester”) Biochemistry